 Since the answer to a Reasoning question might take some more thinking, these questions aren't as easy to answer as Referrals.
 But they're not that much harder either since these too can come with a line reference, a paragraph reference or a great lead word.
 Furthermore, even though there may be some interpretation required to answer these questions, the correct answer must still be directly supported by the text.
 Depending on those factors, you can determine where each Referral question lands within your Personal Order of Difficulty.

-For more on this approach to the Reading section, or for more tips and tricks on the rest of the test, check out our book Cracking the ACT.
+For more on this approach to the Reading section, or for more tips and tricks on the rest of the test, check out our book ACT Prep.
 And keep in mind that familiarity with the test is the best way to feel comfortable when the big day rolls around, so sign up for a free practice test to see these types of questions firsthand.